AUGUSTAProductions

 Brand Intelligence

-A multi-source analysis of the brand, its buyers, its competitors, and the broader market.
-Not just customer reviews.
-Six research streams: customer reviews, Reddit and community forums, competitor analysis, adjacent market research, market sentiment and cultural context, and brand-side intelligence.
+A multi-source analysis of the brand, its buyers, its competitors, and the broader market, not just customer reviews.
+Six streams feed it: reviews, Reddit and forums, competitor analysis, adjacent market research, market sentiment, and brand-side intelligence.

 Adjacent market research is one of Augusta’s key differentiators.
 We study brands solving a different problem for the same person, or solving the same problem through a different category.
 A framework that works for a premium coffee brand talking to ambitious professionals is likely to work for a focus supplement talking to the same person.